How to trade Litecoin: the ultimate guide

 How to trade LTC: Its place in the market

-It’s interesting to note how the tables have turned this year – with Ethereum enjoying a runaway performance as LTC trades sideways.
-But what this metric doesn’t reflect is that Litecoin had managed to double its price in the space of two months, comfortably exceeding $80 back in February.
-These gains were lost in March’s flash crash, but the altcoin has remained in the doldrums ever since as other coins have staged a fightback.
+It’s interesting to note how the tables have turned this year, with Ethereum enjoying a runaway performance as LTC trades sideways.
+But what this metric doesn’t reflect is that Litecoin had managed to reach its all-time high in May 2021 at $390 before a couple of peak and valley corrections.

 Next in our guide on how to trade Litecoin, let’s have a neat recap of the main factors that take its price up and down: